Qubik65536/resume/apple/resume.typ

 )
 - Maintained macOS packaging of the Ungoogled-Chromium browser by tracking and packaging Chromium updates downstream, resulting in 100+ timely macOS releases delivered to over 5,000 users.
 - Optimized GitHub Actions workflows to automate builds and releases, reducing CI build time by 40%.

-#project(
-  name: "RemoteMC",
-  role: "Developer",
-  dates: dates-helper(start-date: "Mar 2022", end-date: "Nov 2023"),
-  github: "iXORTech/RemoteMC-Core",
-)
-- Developed the software, a set of applications, chatbots, and plugins that act in group as a Minecraft server management tools, in Kotlin, Ktor, and Python.